Margherita Hack: Social and political activity

 Hack was also known for her activities outside of science, especially in the social and political fields.

 She was an atheist and she did not believe in any religion or form of supernaturalism.
 Hack also believed that ethics does not derive from religion, but from "principles of conscience" that allow anyone to have a secular view of life, respectful of other people's individuality and freedom.

 Hostile to any form of superstition, including pseudosciences, Hack was a scientific guarantor of CICAP since 1989 and an honorary president of the Union of Rationalist Atheists and Agnostics (UAAR).
 In 2005, she joined Luca Coscioni Association for the freedom of scientific research.
 She has been a member of the Transnational Radical Party.

 Hack stood for Italian regional elections of 2005 in Lombardy in the list of the Party of Italian Communists obtaining 5,364 votes in the province of Milan.
 After the election, she gave her seat to Bebo Storti.
 She sided again with the Party of Italian Communists in the 2006 Italian general election.
 She was nominated for several districts of the Chamber of Deputies, but she decided to give the seat up to devote herself to astronomy.

 On 22 October 2008, during a student demonstration in Piazza della Signoria in Florence, Hack gave a lecture on astrophysics touching on the experiments carried out at the CERN about the Higgs boson, after a discussion against the law 133/08 (which previously was the law-decree 112, called "Tremonti decree").
-On the 21st of January 2009 she became a candidate of the Anti-capitalist List for the European Elections of June.
+On 21 January 2009 she became a candidate of the Anti-capitalist List for the European Elections of June.
 She wasn't elected because the list didn't reach the 4% threshold.
-In November 2009, through an open letter on the MicroMega magazine, she criticized the Italian President of the Council, Silvio Berlusconi, on the matter of legal actions in which he was involved in and his alleged attempt to elude them.
+In November 2009, through an open letter on the MicroMega magazine, she criticized Italian prime minister Silvio Berlusconi on the matter of legal actions in which he was involved in and his alleged attempt to elude them.

 During the regional elections of 2010, Hack was running with the Federazione della Sinistra and she was elected in the Rome district with over 7000 votes.
 During the first Council meeting she resigned leaving the seat to the other list's candidates.
 In October 2012 she declared her endorsement for Nichi Vendola during the left wing primary elections, whereas during the following ballot she sided for Matteo Renzi against Pierluigi Bersani.

-In April 2013, Hack joined the "Emma Bonino committee" together with other eminent Italian figures, such as Renzo Arbore, Toni Garrani, Anna Fendi, Alessandro Pace, Stefano Disegni in order to promote Emma Bonino's candidacy as Italian President of the Republic.
+In April 2013, Hack joined the "Emma Bonino committee" together with other eminent Italian figures, such as Renzo Arbore, Toni Garrani, Anna Fendi, Alessandro Pace, Stefano Disegni to promote Emma Bonino's candidacy as Italian President of the Republic.

 For more times, Hack was invited by and gave some lectures at the Grand Orient of Italy.